 The Lean Thinker – by Mark Rosenthal

 Mark is seasoned in lean manufacturing and has more than 20 years of professional experience.
 He has helped various organizations to implement and understand continuous improvement.
-Whether you are a beginner or advanced in Lean, in this blog you may find valuable information about broad or more specific topics.
+Whether you are a beginner or an advanced professional, in this Lean blog you may find valuable information about broad or more specific topics.

 Joe Dager is a Lean Six Sigma Black Belt and has experience in various industries.
-As a process thinker, he has always attached Lean to the way of implementing sales and marketing.
+As a process thinker, he has always attached Lean to the way of implementing marketing and sales.
 Joe sincerely believes in continuous improvement and he dedicates his professional life to bring continuous improvement process to sales and marketing arena.

 Are you interested in continuous improvement?
 Then, this is the Lean blog to read.
 Here you can find original commentaries related to different topics such as lean management, management improvement and etc. In Curious Cat, John Hunter shares opinions and challenges derived from his professional and personal experience.
 John is an author, lean management practitioner, software development consultant and much more.
-If you are passionate about improvements, don’t miss this blog.
+If you want to get started with continuous improvement, don’t miss this Lean blog.

 Pete started his blog back in 2006 as a hobby, but it turned to be a lot more than this.
 He became a passionate Lean learner and practitioner over the years.
 Pete had the chance to enter a Six Sigma training program, which included visits to Toyota’s facilities.
 Now, he consults organizations and helps them find the way to improve how they operate.
 Meanwhile, he shares his professional experience on shmula.com.
 On his Lean blog, you will find insightful articles, interesting videos and much more.